 The move to mall venues also has come with an event series at other Simon locations.
 The first season of the so-called Simon Cup was staged at malls in Long Island, New York, Ontario, California, and at the HyperX Esports Arena.

 Hannigan said that based on the return of patrons to the Las Vegas arena when it reopened in June, the company believes there will be a market at malls when fans are ready to return there as well.
 “We’re seeing that people want to participate in our events and events are being sold out,” he said, noting that weekend traffic has been the strongest.
 “We’re still seeing that.
 The pandemic and restrictions are just creating more demand for it.”

 While retail may be the hot spot for future esports venue development, others are starting to take the Arlington model and adapt it to their own communities.
 And one of the next frontiers in that space is South Bend, Indiana, where a portion of the city’s convention center is under redevelopment to become an esports hub.

 Behind the project is someone with considerable history organizing traditional sports.
 Before he became executive director of venues for the city of South Bend, Jeff Jarnecke spent years at the NCAA as the association’s point person on awarding championship host locations.
-Not he’s shifted gears esports by repurposing portions of the Century Center Convention Center into a competition theater and a LAN center for community use.
+Now he’s shifted gears toward esports by repurposing portions of the Century Center Convention Center into a competition theater and a LAN center for community use.